mikola-codes/ECO-Portfolio/README.md

 - **Frontend Core:** HTML5, CSS3, Vanilla JavaScript
 - **Typography:** Google Fonts (Inter + Space Grotesk)
 - **Animations:** AOS Library

 ---

-## Deploying on GitHub Pages

-1. Push this project to your GitHub repository.
-2. Go to your repository's Settings → Pages.
-3. Under Build and deployment, set the source branch to main (or master) and folder to / (root).
-4. Click Save.
-Your site will be live at: https://yourusername.github.io/repo-name/

----
 *Built for OJT Portfolio Defense | WMSU BSCS-2A | 2026*